SJeeFooS/kinetopy/README.md

 # Kinetopy

 **Kinetopy** is a Python tool designed to calculate solid-state kinetics from experimental data and generate corresponding plots.
-This tool provides a comprehensive approach for analyzing and visualizing kinetic data using various kinetic models.
+This tool provides an approach for analyzing and visualizing kinetic data using various kinetic models.

 **The kinetic models are based on the paper "Solid-State Kinetic Models: Basics and Mathematical Fundamentals" by Ammar Khawam and Douglas R. Flanagan **